If you’re interested in starting a side hustle, you’ve probably been thinking about the types of work and can do. But doing isn’t the only option.

 How Do I Get My House on Airbnb?

-To get started as a host you can head to this page and create a free account.
+To get started as a host you can head to Airbnb’s website and create a free account.
 From there you will enter the details of your listing, set the calendar for your availability, set your pricing, and upload photos.

 Want to read about other side hustle opportunities?
 If so, check out these articles: